The chicken or the egg?

 It’s not hard, but success in scrambled eggs gives a young cook confidence.
 If she can cook eggs, maybe she can bake a loaf of bread, and if the bread turns out, maybe she’ll prove she’s not a chicken by roasting one.

 I did roast a chicken, and I tried a lot of other things, too.
 Slowly I developed an appetite for recipes.
 And when I felt the inclination to share my creations, I started a little recipe blog.

 So to answer the age old question, as only a cook could: the egg came first.

 I’m Kelly, and I love to be in the kitchen.

 I’m a home cook and amateur recipe developer, cooking in my apartment in the Logan Square neighborhood of Chicago.
 When I’m not in the kitchen, I’m recovering from a career in advertising and earning a living as a writer for a healthcare startup while working on my masters in psychology.

 Besides cooking and eating, I love tea, the so-bad-it’s-good movie genre, Europe, singing, the MBTI, and arguing with either a really good or a really bad opponent.
 I hate bananas and olives.
 They will never appear on this blog.

 My style of cooking is influenced by a few things.
 The first motivating factor is that I love to eat great food, so I like to learn to make it for myself (my Food People page is an ever-expanding roster of foodie “mentors”).
-Health is another factor—both in the waistline sense and in the more nebulous ingredients sense—so I use unprocessed, natural, whole foods whenever I can.
+Health is another factor—both in the waistline sense and in the more unprocessed ingredients sense—so I use natural, whole foods whenever I can.
 That said, I’ll never give up brown sugar or sweetened condensed milk.
 Don’t go there.